FrancoRosa/weather-app/README.md

 ## Live Demo
-I will feel honored if you try my app and tell me how to improve it. it is hosted on a Netlify Free account so be patient, sometimes it takes a while to load.
+I will feel honored if you try my app and tell me how to improve it.
+It is hosted on a Netlify Free account so be patient, sometimes it takes a while to load.
 [weather-app](https://everyweather.netlify.com)

 ## Built With